Hotel and Hospitality Finance

 Hotel and Hospitality Finance UK

-Hotel and hospitality finance is a specialist area of commercial lending requiring lenders with genuine sector expertise — the ability to read trading accounts, understand RevPAR and occupancy metrics, and assess the operational risks specific to hospitality businesses.
-Platinum Global Bridging Finance arranges hotel finance, guest house mortgages, and hospitality property loans from £150,000 to £150m+ across the UK and internationally.
+Hotel and hospitality finance is a specialist area of commercial lending requiring lenders with genuine sector expertise, the ability to read trading accounts, understand RevPAR and occupancy metrics, and assess the operational risks specific to hospitality businesses.
+Platinum Global Bridging Finance arranges hotel finance, guest house mortgages, and hospitality property loans from £250,000 to £150m+ across the UK and internationally, through a panel of over 100 lenders.
 No broker fee on facilities of £500,000 or above.

 What Is Hotel and Hospitality Finance?

 Hotel and hospitality finance covers mortgage and bridging lending secured against hotels, guest houses, bed and breakfasts, serviced apartments, apart-hotels, pubs with letting rooms, and other hospitality assets.
-Unlike conventional commercial property investment — where a lease provides a predictable, contractual income stream — hospitality assets generate income operationally, with revenue dependent on occupancy, average daily rate (ADR), and RevPAR (revenue per available room).
+Unlike conventional commercial property investment, where a lease provides a predictable, contractual income stream, hospitality assets generate income operationally, with revenue dependent on occupancy, average daily rate (ADR), and RevPAR (revenue per available room).
+Facilities can be structured for outright purchase, refinance of an existing trading business, or to fund a refurbishment or repositioning programme.

 Types of Hospitality Assets We Finance